Geoffrey Lawrence, 1st Baron Oaksey

-Geoffrey Lawrence, 3rd Baron Trevethin, 1st Baron Oaksey, DSO, PC, DL, TD (2 December 1880 – 28 August 1971) was the main British judge during the Nuremberg trials after Second World War, and President of the Judicial group.
+Geoffrey Lawrence, 3rd Baron Trevethin, 1st Baron Oaksey, DSO, PC, DL, TD (2 December 1880 – 28 August 1971) was the lead British judge during the Nuremberg trials after Second World War, and President of the International Military Tribunal.

 Biography

-The Lawrence family came from Builth Wells in Radnorshire.
+The Lawrence family came from Builth Wells in Radnorshire, Wales.
 Lawrence was born in London, England on 2 December 1880.
 Geoffrey Lawrence was the youngest son of Lord Trevethin, briefly Lord Chief Justice of England in 1921–22.
 He attended Haileybury (where Clement Attlee was his junior) and New College, Oxford.

 Lawrence was called to the Bar by the Inner Temple in 1906, and later joined the chambers of Sir Robert Finlay.
 The chambers specialised in taking appellate cases to the highest courts—the House of Lords for domestic cases, and the Judicial Committee of the Privy Council for appeals from the Dominions and Colonies.
 Finlay came to rely on Lawrence, although for cases from Canada, Lawrence acted as lead counsel with Finlay as junior.

 On 26 September 1914, he was commissioned a second lieutenant in the Royal Field Artillery Territorial Force (2nd East Anglian Brigade).
 He was promoted to temporary lieutenant on 20 November 1914.
 He served in France with the Royal Artillery, was mentioned in dispatches twice and as a major, was appointed to the Distinguished Service Order (DSO) in 1918.
 After the war he continued in membership of the Territorial Army until 1937.

 On returning to the Bar Lawrence continued to take cases to the Privy Council.
 An interest in horses, inherited from his father, led to his appointment as Attorney for the Jockey Club from 1922.
 Soon after he was appointed as Recorder of Oxford, a part-time judgeship.

 In 1927 Lawrence was made a King's Counsel and appointed Attorney General to the Prince of Wales (later Edward VIII).
 With this appointment came membership of the Council of the Duchy of Cornwall.
 Lawrence served in this capacity until, in 1932, he was appointed as a judge of the King's Bench Division, receiving the customary knighthood.

 Two weeks after the Kristallnacht in 1938, Lawrence helped Cornelia Oberlander flee Nazi Germany.

 As a judge, Lawrence tended to keep out of the limelight by neither issuing sensational judgments nor drawing attention to himself.
 When Lord Goddard was chosen as a Law Lord, Lawrence succeeded him as a Lord Justice of Appeal in 1944.